jacobbacker93/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, tomorrow's you (or another developer) will thank today's you for creating an easily understandable solution.
 Always aim to reduce redundancy, improve readability, and modularize your codebase.
 Code that can be read and understood quickly often leads to fewer bugs and easier enhancements."

 "Also remember, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing correct and clean code first, then optimize if and where performance measurements indicate it’s necessary."

+# 2024-03-07
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your projects into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By doing this, you can ensure that you are making progress towards your goals and not getting lost in trivial tasks that don't contribute to your end result.

+Another important aspect of programming is understanding the basics of the language or framework you're using.
+Mastering the fundamentals allows you to be more efficient and productive, as well as better equipped to troubleshoot issues as they arise.
+Make sure to dedicate time to learning and practicing new skills, and don’t be afraid to ask for help when you’re stuck.
+ --Siri